The Intellectual Property Review: Greece

 A registered design is valid for five years from filing, renewable for consecutive five-year terms, up to a maximum of 25 years.
 According to the Greek Design Law, a registered design can additionally qualify for protection under the Greek Copyright Law if the legal prerequisites of this law are also fulfilled.

 Within four to six months of the application, the OBI issues a design registration certificate without examining the substantial elements of the application.
 The applicant is entitled to file for the registration of up to 50 designs of the same category.
 The application fee is €130 for the first design, increasing by €20 for each additional design applied for.

-EU designs qualify for protection in Greece either as unregistered or registered designs, provided that they are made available to the public under the respective conditions set out in EU Regulation No 6/2002.
+EU designs qualify for protection in Greece as either unregistered or registered designs, provided that they are made available to the public under the respective conditions set out in Regulation (EC) No. 6/2002.

 All industrial property applications can be submitted to the OBI by electronic means.

 The holder of an intellectual property right is entitled to launch civil, criminal or administrative measures against an infringer.
 This section focuses on protection sought in the context of civil proceedings, which are more widely used in practice.
 Directive 2004/48/EC10 on the enforcement of intellectual property rights has been implemented in Greece through various legislative acts.